RTLiang/RTLiang/content/kinda hardcore/How I Host My Blog.md

 ## 3. Auto redirect
 When building GitHub Pages with Quartz, the default link is `https://yourusername.github.io/my-notes`, what we want is `https://yourusername.github.io`.

-What you need is setting up a redirect page in `https://yourusername.github.io`, redirect to `https://yourusername.github.io/my-notes`
+What you need is setting up a redirect page in `https://yourusername.github.io`, redirect the request to `https://yourusername.github.io/my-notes`.

-eg:
+For example:
 ```html
 <!DOCTYPE html>
 <html lang="en">